Kennewick Man: Burial

-Kennewick Man was found to have been deliberately buried.
+Kennewick Man had been buried deliberately.
 By examining the calcium carbonate left behind as underground water collected on the underside of the bones and then evaporated, scientists were able to conclude that Kennewick Man was lying on his back with his feet rolled slightly outward and his arms at his side, with the palms facing down, a position that could not have been accidental.